cdw9bf/ImageServer/README.md

 ## Future Status
 This app will eventually be integrated with a database backend for storing the image location and various metadata.
 Also images will be cached on a Redis server in another container.

+# Road Map and Stories
+    - API to upload one image
+        - API to upload range of images
+        - Read Metadata from image uploaded
+        - Handle jpeg
+        - Saves image to configured place on either the system or container
+        - Updates Database with metadata
+        - Handles .NEF
+    - API to get one image
+        - API to get range of images
+    - Database schema for uploading and cataloging image
+    - Retrieving image based on date
+    - Color profiles so query by color and like images
+    - ML on images for categorizing

+ Road Map:

+    1. API to upload one image (JPEG)
+        a.
+Saves image to configured place on either the system or container
+        b.
+Read Metadata from image uploaded
+        c.
+Updates Database with basic metadata
+            - Date Taken
+            - Date Uploaded
+            - Checksum of image
+    2. API to get one image (JPEG)
+        a.
+Retrieve image based on date
+        b.
+Retrieve image based on last uploaded
+        c.
+Retrieve image small
+        d.
+Retrieve image full sized
+    3. API to upload one image (NEF) {Implements all of 1's stories)
+    4. API to get one image (NEF) {Implements all of 2's stories}
+    5. Categorize Images
+        a.
+Use Color profile
+        b.
+Use edge transforms
+        c.
+Resnet models
+        d.